Sudden-Drop/PetCafe-Prerelease/README.md

 # ℹ️ About
 In PetCafe, you run your very own restaurants and cafés, with a delightful twist: everyone is an animal!
 From your character to your employees and customers, all are adorable animal characters.
 Prepare delicious dishes, serve them to your patrons, expand your estate to open new locations, upgrade your appliances, discover exciting new recipes, keep your shops spotless, and build a thriving culinary empire.

+# 💡 Alpha Explanations
+As a lot of features are unfinished and UX leaves a lot to be desired, a few explanations for playing early versions:

+### Managing Furnishing
+You can only decorate your restaurants when you closed them manually on the overworld.
+Opening the context menu again after closing will show a button `Manage`.
+You then have to reopen the restaurant for customers to come in again

+### Employees
+Once you have hired an employee from the market, they are available when managing a restaurant.
+Clicking on them will grey out their portrait, implying that they will help there.
+Employees will prepare and bring dishes to tables.

+### Repairing
+Using machines will cause wear and tear on them.
+This is implied by a speech bubble with a wrench and screwdriver.
+Machines that are at low health will take longer to produce dishes.
+You can repair them by switching to your repair action (<kbd>Q</kbd> and <kbd>E</kbd>) and hitting it with your wrench (<kbd>left alt</kbd>).

+### Cleaning
+Customers and employees moving through your restaurants will cause dirt on the floor.
+Dirt is currently only a visual mechanic.
+You can clean it by switching to your broom action (<kbd>Q</kbd> and <kbd>E</kbd>) and holding <kbd>left alt</kbd> while moving over dirt.
+You can also buy a vacuum robot to clean it for you.
+Customers and employees will drag in more dirt during bad weather.

+### Reputation
+Fulfilling customer orders will leave the customer satisfied and increase your reputation.
+If you let your customers wait too long, their patience runs out and your reputation will decrease.
+This currently has no bearing.

 # 🎮 Controls
 You will be able to remap controls in the future, but for now, they are hard coded: